SeisSCOPED/HPS/_sources/ambient_noise/coiled_aws.md

-# Running NoisePy tutorial with Coiled and AWS
+# NoisePy tutorial with Coiled

 __Prerequisite__
 0. A laptop with command line tools